Farama-Foundation/Gymnasium/blog.md

 However, as RL methods continue to improve, the necessity for more complex robotic environments to evaluate them has become evident with state-of-the-art training algorithms, such as [TD3](https://arxiv.org/pdf/1802.09477.pdf) and [SAC](https://arxiv.org/pdf/1801.01290.pdf), being able to solve even the more complex of the MuJoCo problems.

-We are pleased to announce that with`gymnasium==1.0.0`, we introduce the new version 5 version of the Gymnasium/MuJoCo environments with significantly increased customizability, bugs fixes and is faster.
+We are pleased to announce that with `gymnasium==1.0.0` a new 5 version of the Gymnasium/MuJoCo environments with significantly increased customizability, bug fixes and overall faster step and reset speed.
 ```sh
 pip install "gymnasium[mujoco]>=1.0.0"
 ```